docker/extensions-sdk/docs/design/design-overview.md

 ### Break down complicated flows into steps

-If a flow is too complicated or the concept is abstract, we have found that breaking down the flow into multiple steps with one simple call-to-action in each step, has helped tremendously when onboarding novice users to that tool/extension.
-In addition to this, providing contextual help instead of redirecting them to elaborate documentation has proven to be useful.
+If a flow is too complicated or the concept is abstract, consider breaking down the flow into multiple steps with one simple call-to-action in each step, this is likely to help when onboarding novice users to that tool/extension.
+In addition to this, provide contextual help instead of redirecting them to elaborate documentation wherever applicable.

 ### Visibility of Status